 OCF conducts awareness and early detection events with dental schools, universities, hospitals and other health and patient related organizations.
 We also cooperate with a diverse group of private organizations that wish their club or group to be involved in contributing to charitable events.
 Groups as diverse as runners and cycling clubs, to scouting and church groups can participate to help raise awareness and the early detection of oral cancers.
 We welcome partners who share our values and desires, and who wish to make a difference in the world around them through active participation in charitable events with The Oral Cancer Foundation.

 Volunteerism—whether through online forum participation, through educating the public, or through fund-raising efforts—can be an emotional healing agent, distracting oral cancer survivors, patients and caregivers away from lurking depression, giving them a cause to focus on.
 Volunteerism is also a bridge-maker, drawing diverse community members together, spreading awareness, and opening minds and hearts.

 Volunteering definitely has been a benefit for me,” says survivor Barbara Boland of Philadelphia, Penn.
 “I have this other focus.
 I can say ‘Now I have a goal: I’m going to work on improving the five-year survival rate, help people to be diagnosed earlier.’
 It helps me avoid the whole ‘Why me’ side, the depressive side.

 Boland recently rallied her family members, co-workers, colleagues and friends to raise $15,000 to give toward a walk-a-thon staged in support of the Oral Cancer Foundation.
 The Walk for Awareness, produced by another survivor, cheer coach Minnie Ashworth of Chesapeake, VA, was held there in mid-April of this year.
-Ashworth, long steeped in the spirit of volunteerism, took on the challenge of producing the walk-a-thon not only to raise money, but to raise awareness about a disease that, despite its staggering toll, flies low under the public’s health-knowledge radar.
+Ashworth, long steeped in the spirit of volunteerism, took on the challenge of producing the walk/run/screening event not only to raise money, but to raise awareness about a disease that, despite its staggering toll, flies low under the public’s health-knowledge radar.
 The task was daunting: Ashworth had never produced a fund-raising event.
 But with help from her family, fellow survivors, and her doctors, Ashworth managed to stage not only the fund-raising walk, but an oral-cancer screening event as well.